Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 ## Joint Effort

 At level 5, the blade you are sworn to watches out for you in battle, communicating when it detects threats or openings.
-Once per round after you spend your reaction, you may spend 1 essence to recover it.
+Once per round when you could spend a reaction but have no reactions remaining, you may spend 1 essence to recover it.

 At level 13, you may use this feature twice per round.